open-policy-agent/eopa/docs/enterprise-opa/tutorials/integrating/envoy.md

 [external authorization](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/security/ext_authz_filter.html)
 filters as part of its configuration.

-Enterprise OPA has support responding to the [`CheckRequest`](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/auth/v3/external_auth.proto#envoy-v3-api-msg-service-auth-v3-checkrequest) message sent by Envoy over gRPC.
+EOPA has support responding to the [`CheckRequest`](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/auth/v3/external_auth.proto#envoy-v3-api-msg-service-auth-v3-checkrequest) message sent by Envoy over gRPC.

 ## Overview

-In this tutorial we'll see how to use Enterprise OPA as an External Authorization service for the Envoy proxy.
+In this tutorial we'll see how to use EOPA as an External Authorization service for the Envoy proxy.
 We'll do this by:

 - Running a local Kubernetes cluster
 - Creating a simple authorization policy in Rego and serving it via the Bundle API
-- Deploying a sample application with Envoy and Enterprise OPA sidecars
+- Deploying a sample application with Envoy and EOPA sidecars
 - Run some sample requests to see the policy in action

 Once we're finished, we'll have set up a system of containers to do the following: